mithraiclabs/PsyLendCPIExamples/Architecture.md

 ## set_market_flags

 ### Description:
-Adjusts parameters of a Jet Market to halt borrows/withdraws, repays, or withdraws on the entire market.
+Adjusts parameters of a Psy Market to halt borrows/withdraws, repays, or withdraws on the entire market.

-The Jet Market owner must sign this tx.
+The Psy Market owner must sign this tx.

 ### Arguments:
 * Flags - A u64 that encodes market parameters: HALT_BORROWS = 1 << 0, HALT_REPAYS = 1 << 1,
   HALT_DEPOSITS = 1 << 2, supports combinations by ORing or adding together bits.
 HALT_NOTHING = 0

 ### Accounts:
-* Market - jet market the reserve is under
+* Market - Psy market the reserve is under
-* Owner - administrator/owner of the jet market, must sign.
+* Owner - administrator/owner of the Psy market, must sign.

 ### Notes: